How do you come up with the best facial expressions in a portrait?

 These boy’s faces were difficult to create.
 The original photo had all the boys looking into the sun and their eyes were all squinty and the faces were somewhat overexposed.
 This is the time when a good book on sketching comes in handy.
 I am currently using “The Big Book of Realistic Drawing Secrets – Easy Techniques for Drawing People, Animals and More” by Carrie Stuart Parks & Rick Parks.
 It has really clear visuals for sketching and is a great reference for facial expressions.

 What do you think of this method?
 Do you sketch your pictures first?
-What is your favorite reference book?
+What is your favourite reference book?